dataq-instruments/Arduino_WinDaq/README.md

     - The source is included in the base project
     - Uncomment #define HIRES
     - The resolution will be increased to 14 bit, but the max throughput rate will be lowered to 100s/s

+**Calibration of DI-188**
+DI-188 is shipped with nominal calibration.
+If you want a better reading, please check out this [calibration utility](https://github.com/dataq-instruments/Arduino_WinDaq/tree/main/calibration)

 **Warning: the input voltage for plain Arduino® modules is limited to only 0-3V!** Need industry-grade front end of +/-10V range (30V Max) with 1MΩ input impedance? **Please consider our XIAO-based starter kit [DI-188](https://www.dataq.com/products/di-188/)**

 <img src="https://www.dataq.com/resources/images/di-188-arduino-daq2.png" width="300" height="300">  <img src="http://cdn.shopify.com/s/files/1/0506/1689/3647/products/ABX00003_01.iso_d6dab5cd-56ad-4eb2-8381-bc1ea6de29fb_866x686.jpg" width="300" height="300">